-The center of OSPO++ is our working group - a biweekly, recurring meeting where we share how we’re building open source program offices (OSPOs), where we collaborate on new initiatives, where we form a community of like-minded open source practitioners, and where we support each other’s efforts.
+The center of OSPO++ is our working groups - recurring meetings where we share how we’re building open source program offices (OSPOs), where we collaborate on new initiatives, where we form a community of like-minded open source practitioners, and where we support each other’s efforts.

 Over the past two years, we’ve held more than 500 hours of collective mind-sharing on the topic of OSPOs and how to effectively bring open source to our institutions.

 We have four different major working groups, focusing on:

 - US Open Source policy

 We post about how to join on our mailing list.

 The US Open Source Policy group has a different schedule; learn more here.

 The EU OSS network meets quarterly, in person, at a different European host city.
 Get in touch to learn more.

 ‘Universities and Academia’ and ‘Cities and Governments’ each generally meet once monthly on Thursdays.